Tips for growing basil in your vegetable garden. Learn how to plant, water, and care for basil plants, and what varieties are best for home growing!

 Basils can be used as an ingredient in culinary delights, potpourris, herbal teas, honeys, and vinegars.

-Growing basil can also be used as decorative borders for the vegetable garden or in patio containers.
+Basil can also be used as decorative borders for the vegetable garden or in patio containers.